bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 Use `sys.argv` to read in the parameters you need to run your script from the command line.
 When reading in the fasta file, it will probably be useful to use the `FASTAReader` function you made during Bootcamp.
 Either `import` that function, or just copy it into your script.

-For the scoring matrix, it makes sense to store it in either a pandas dataframe or a numpy array
+For the scoring matrix, it probably makes sense to store it in a numpy array

 #### Step 2: Initializing matrices